sadnicka/movelab.github.io/_news/announcement_3.md

 related_posts: false
 ---

 Thank you to the Dystonia Medical Research Foundation for bringing our community together at their Workshop.
-I discussed how the field of motor control can contribute to our knowledge of dystonic networks particularly at a mechanistic level.
+Anna discussed how the field of motor control can contribute to our knowledge of dystonic networks particularly at a mechanistic level.